 Miss Jeanine is the very proud owner, founder and director of Infinity Dance.
-She is a mentor to many.
+She has a passion for dance education and movement that continually inspires her.
 She has been teaching and dancing for over 25 years, and her artistic career has taken her across the country adjudicating, creating, and sharing her love of dance.
 Yet she is most excited to share her passion with the dancers she calls "her kids" here at home.
 When the studio opened in June of 2011, there was no way of knowing what a truly special place her dance studio would become, she is incredible grateful for her Infinity Dance family!

 Jeanine is a fully certified dance instructor with Dance Masters of America, and the Dance Masters of Canada, having successfully completed her teaching exams in ballet, jazz and tap.
 She is currently an active member of the Canadian Dance Masters of America, Chapter #38 (the original Canadian Chapter of DMA).
 In 2013 Jeanine became a certified member of the examination commitee for the Dance Masters of Canada and DMA, and is one of the examiners for Chapter #38 certified as a peer examiner in Ballet, Jazz and Tap.
 She is a certified acrobatics instructor with Acrobatic Arts, receiving a grade of 100% on her Module 1 exam in the summer of 2015.

 As a member of the PAA (Professional Adjudacator's Alliance), and as a dance judge, she is thrilled to have such a wide impact on the dancers of Ontario!
-Jeanine has been a Special Awards Judge and adjudacator at dance competitions in Ontario, and has taught various master classes at these competitions as well – most recently for En Pointe & Just Dance in London and Mississauga, and the Port Huron Festival of the Arts.
+Jeanine has been a Special Awards Judge and adjudacator at dance competitions in Ontario, and has taught various master classes at these competitions as well – most recently for En Pointe & Just Dance, Champions Dance, and the Port Huron Festival of the Arts.
+She is also a judge at the Rising Star Youth Talent Search Semi-Finals and Finals held in London, ON.

 Jeanine has held positions teaching at such prestigious studios as Dance Extreme in London, Judith Coleman's Oxford School of Dance in Ingersoll, Swan Studio Dance in London and Morée School of Dance in Waterloo.
 Her dance and theatre experience is extensive, including many acting, choreography and stage-management credits.
 Jeanine obtained an Honours BA in English Language and Literature with a minor in Dramatic Literature from The University of Western Ontario - and graduated on the Dean's List!